(too long; didn’t read)

 Each unit will have a reading assignment from the textbook that gives background information needed for completing the assignments.

-The problem sets will allow you to engage with the science and develop an understanding of the material; the problem sets will lead you in the right direction for answering the Synthesis Questions.
-Exams will cover the problem set material.
+The application questions will allow you to engage with the science and develop an understanding of the material; these questions will build upon the textbook reading and prepare you for answering the synthesis questions.
+Exams will cover the application question material.

-Each unit will also have a help forum for students to ask (and answer!) questions about the problem set and synthesis questions.
+Each unit will also have a help forum for students to ask (and answer!) questions about the assignment questions directly.
+This will be located in the Course Content discussion forum.
 If you have a question about the material, most likely someone else does too, so the help forum is there to provide assistance to everyone.
 Post your questions, but make sure you are specific:

-- What problem set question are you referring to?
+- What assignment and question are you referring to?